Commodities

 Share

 China's demand for copper remains strong.
-China's foreign trade data this week showed that copper imports were up 25% in March from a year earlier, totaling 552,317 tonnes (see chart).
+This week's Chinese foreign trade data showed that copper imports rose 25% in March compared to the previous year, reaching a total of 552,317 tons (see chart).

-Meanwhile, copper imports in the first quarter totaled 1.44 million tons, a year-on-year increase of 11.9% and the highest amount for the first quarter since at least 2008.
+Meanwhile, copper imports in the first quarter totaled 1.44 million tons, an 11.9% year-on-year increase and the highest amount for the first quarter since at least 2008.

-This increased demand comes against a backdrop where manufacturing activity expanded at a faster-than-expected pace in March after a pause during the Lunar New Year holidays, while activity in the copper-intensive construction sector has also grown at a good pace.
+This increased demand comes in a context where manufacturing activity expanded at a faster-than-expected pace in March after a pause during the Lunar New Year holidays, while activity in the construction sector, which consumes large amounts of copper, has also grown at a healthy pace.

-The outlook for raw materials, particularly copper, remains favorable.
+The outlook for commodities, and copper in particular, remains favorable.

-A recent GS report argues that, fundamentally, the copper market is currently unprepared for an environment of increased demand from the green transition.
-As the most cost-effective conductive material, copper is at the heart of capturing, storing and transporting these new energy sources.
+A recent GS report argues that, fundamentally, the copper market is currently unprepared for an environment of increased demand resulting from the green transition.
+As the most cost-effective conductive material, copper is at the heart of the capture, storage, and transport of these new energy sources.

-The market is already tight because of pandemic stimulus (particularly in China) that has supported a resurgence in demand when there is stagnant supply conditions, keeping inventories at historically low levels (see graph).
-In addition, a decade of low yields and ESG concerns have reduced investment in future supply growth, bringing the market closer to peak supply.
+The market is already tight due to pandemic stimulus (particularly in China) that has supported a resurgence in demand while supply conditions remain stagnant, keeping inventories at historically low levels (see chart).
+In addition, a decade of low returns and ESG concerns have reduced investment in future supply growth, bringing the market closer to peak supply.

-Despite an 80% recovery in copper prices over the past 12 months, there have been no material approvals of greenfield projects.
-The coronavirus has only exacerbated this dynamic, creating enough uncertainty to put companies' investment decisions on hold..
-This combination of rising demand and tight supply has reinforced the current deficit conditions.
+Although copper prices have recovered by 80% over the past 12 months, there have been no material approvals of entirely new projects.
+The coronavirus has only exacerbated this dynamic, creating enough uncertainty to freeze companies' investment decisions.
+This combination of rising demand and rigid supply has reinforced the current deficit conditions.

 Estimates point to a supply gap of 8.2Mt by 2030, double the size of the gap that triggered the copper bull market in the early 2000s.